 Stationery There are stationery rooms in each pavilion: C1.17, D1.16 and E0.23.
-If you need anything which is not provided in these rooms, talk to John Shimmon (D1.17).
+If you need anything which is not provided in these rooms, talk to John Shimmon (C1.13).

-Travel Expenses The department normally pays up to £500 for your first conference, and any other conference should be applied for and will be decided on a case-by-case basis.
-For any conference (also the first), you should apply before you commit to any expenditure.
-The relevant forms are available from the Graduate Office: first use "Application for approval of travelling expenses for research students" which has to be supported by your supervisor.
+Travel Expenses The department normally pays up to £500 per year for each student.
+For any conference, you should apply before you commit to any expenditure.
+The relevant forms are available from outside the Finance Office (C1.19): first use "Application for approval of travelling expenses for research students" which has to be supported by your supervisor.
 If it is approved, you will receive an email confirmation.
 Then when you claim after your trip, you should use "Expenses incurred on University Business: Application for Refund".
 If you claim travel expenses, you are required to produce original receipts for all items.
 You should always ask your College whether they can contribute to your expenses as well.